 All our tours include an interactive session in our visitor centre and guided walks inside the very heart of the station.
 Our tailored experiences fit with school and higher education study, as well as areas of special or professional interest such as rail, sustainability and engineering.

-Before heading off round the station, find out from our expert guides how the whole place works
+Before heading off around the station, find out from our expert guides how the whole place works.

-See how fuel arrives at the station in one of 200 custom-built wagons, each carrying up to 71.6 tonnes of biomas
+See how fuel arrives at the station in one of 200 custom-built wagons, each carrying up to 71.6 tonnes of biomass.